-During your initial consultation Julie will ask you to read and sign a counselling contract, she will also complete forms to collect personal information including:
+During your initial consultation we will ask you to read and sign a counselling contract, we will also complete forms to collect personal information including:

-Name, address, date of birth, telephone numbers, email address, gender, ethnicity, religion, details of children under the age of 18, health and history, GP details, information relevant to your referral.
+Name, address, date of birth, telephone numbers, email address, general health, GP details, information relevant to your referral.

 Aside from the generic details, this information helps to establish your perception of the situation, how it is affecting you and to discuss what you would like to achieve from sessions.